Looking for the best Christian Christmas books for kids? Here is a list of 25 Christmas picture books that center on Jesus’ birthday.

 Start with the books that you already own and check out some from the library.
 See what sales or used copies you can track down on Amazon.
 Add some to your Christmas wish list.
 Maybe you will decide to surprise your children with a new Christmas book each year under the tree.
 This list can help with that as well!

-Here is my list of 25 Christ-centered Christmas books that we will be unwrapping and reading each day this Advent season.
+Here is my list of 25 Christian Christmas books for kids.

 This post contains affiliate links.
 You can read more in my disclosure policy.